Background pattern

 • skin rash, inflammation, and blisters on the skin and/or mucous membranes of the lips, eyes, mouth, nasal passages, or genitals (Stevens-Johnson syndrome)

-Unknown(the frequency cannot be estimated from available data):
+Not known(frequency cannot be estimated from the available data):

 • blurred vision

-• vision alteration
+• vision changes

-• nosebleed (epistaxis)
+• nosebleeds (epistaxis)

-• abnormal heart rhythm (atrial fibrillation, arrhythmia, tachycardia), breathing difficulty (dyspnea).
+• abnormal heart rhythm (atrial fibrillation, arrhythmia, tachycardia), difficulty breathing (dyspnea)

 • dry mouth

-Reporting of adverse effects
+Reporting of side effects

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Store this medication in its original packaging.
+Store this medicine in its original packaging.

-This medication does not require special storage conditions.
+This medicine does not require any special storage conditions.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

 Composition of Omnic Ocas 0.4

-The other components are: in the core of the tablet: macrogol 7,000,000, macrogol 8,000, magnesium stearate (E470b), butylhydroxytoluene (E321), colloidal silica (E551); in the coating of the tablet: hypromellose (E464) and the yellow iron oxide colorant (E172).
+The other ingredients are: in the core of the tablet: macrogol 7,000,000, macrogol 8,000, magnesium stearate (E470b), butylhydroxytoluene (E321), colloidal silica (E551); in the coating of the tablet: hypromellose (E464) and the colorant yellow iron oxide (E172).

-Appearance of the product and contents of the packaging
+Appearance of the product and contents of the pack

-The Omnic Ocas tablets are packaged in aluminum blisters which are in cartons of Omnic Ocas printed.
-The packaging contains 10, 14, 18, 20, 28, 30, 45, 50, 56, 60, 90, 100 or 200 tablets.
+Omnic Ocas tablets are packaged in aluminum blisters which are packaged in Omnic Ocas printed cardboard boxes.
+The packs contain 10, 14, 18, 20, 28, 30, 45, 50, 56, 60, 90, 100, or 200 tablets.

-Only some sizes of packaging may be commercially marketed.
+Not all pack sizes may be marketed.

 Astellas Pharma, S.A.

-Paseo de la Castellana, 259 D - 31st Floor
+Paseo de la Castellana, 259 D - Planta 31

 28046 Madrid (Spain)